rubenwardy/minetest_modding_book/chapters/folders.md

 Mod names with a question mark following them are optional dependencies.
 If an optional dependency is installed, it is loaded before the mod.
 However, if the dependency is not installed, the mod still loads.
-This is in contrast to normal dependencies, which will cause the current mod not to work if the dependency is not installed.
+This is in contrast to normal dependencies which will cause the current mod not to work if the dependency is not installed.

 ## Mod Packs

-Modpacks allow multiple mods to be packaged together, and move together.
+Modpacks allow multiple mods to be packaged together and move together.
 They are useful if you want to supply multiple mods to a player but don't want to make them download each one individually.